< back to Blog home

 What Are Some Unusual Cocktail Ingredients?

-Unusual ingredients can include unique fruits, herbs, spices, and specialty syrups.
+Unusual cocktail ingredients ingredients can include unique fruits, herbs, spices, and specialty syrups.
 Examples include lychee, cardamom, lavender, or infusions with uncommon botanicals.
 With all of these cocktail ingredients, you can create drinks that will stand out from the rest.

 Shake It Up: Cocktail Ingredients List